2022–23 European windstorm season: Definitions and naming conventions

 There is no universal definition of what constitutes a windstorm in Europe, nor is there a universally accepted system of naming storms.
 For example, in the Western Group, consisting of the UK, Ireland, and the Netherlands, a storm is named if one of the meteorological agencies in those countries issues an orange warning (amber in the UK), which generally requires a likelihood of widespread sustained wind speeds greater than 65 km/h, or widespread wind gust speeds over 110 km/h.
 (Required wind speeds vary slightly by agency and by season.)
 Both the likelihood of impact and the potential severity of the system are considered when naming a storm.
 The Southwest Group of Spain, Portugal, and France share a similar storm-naming scheme, though their names differ from those used by the Western Group.
 In Greece, however, naming criteria were established for storms when the storm's forecasted winds are above 50 km/h over land, with the wind expected to have a significant impact to infrastructures.
 In Denmark, a windstorm must have an hourly average windspeed of at least 90 km/h (25 m/s).

 The Meteorology Department of the Free University of Berlin (FUB) names all high and low pressure systems that affect Europe, though they do not assign names to any actual storms.
 A windstorm that is associated with one of these pressure systems will at times be recognized by the name assigned to the associated pressure system by the FUB.
 Named windstorms that have been recognized by a European meteorological agency are described in this article.

 Naming conventions used in Europe are generally based on conditions that are forecast, not conditions that have actually occurred, as public awareness and preparedness are often cited as the main purpose of the naming schemes–for example, a reference.
 Therefore, an assignment of a storm name does not mean that a storm will actually develop.

-There are two main naming lists: one created by the national meteorological agencies of the United Kingdom, Ireland, and the Netherlands, and another created by the equivalent agencies from France, Spain, Portugal, and Belgium.
-Additionally, former Atlantic hurricanes will retain their names as assigned by the National Hurricane Center of the United States.